 What is your vision of the future for After Umbrage?

 My vision for the charity is to grow.
 But we need help and I need to start asking for it.
-We are receiving more carer applications than ever before, which is great but we need to make sure we can accommodate everyone.
-I would love to have another cottage available, so a second home for respite holidays is our mission for 2021.
+We are receiving more carer applications than ever before, which is great.
+But we need to make sure we can accommodate everyone.
+I would love to have another cottage available, so a second home for respite holidays is our mission.
 Offering carers a cottage in every county is the future for After Umbrage.

 Why do you keep doing what you’re doing, providing Care For Carers?

 I do it because After Umbrage makes a difference.
 A real difference.
 You only have to read the Kingham Cottage visitor’s book to see that.
 Having been in the position of carer myself, I can’t bear the thought of anyone feeling that loneliness.
 After Umbrage is here to provide care for those who care, and to make a difference to people’s lives during tricky times.
 We love what we do.

 Booking your break is simple follow these steps

 If you are a paying guest